IMG_3309.JPG

 In a matter of seconds, life can change forever.

-On December 4th, 2015, Dan Golinsky was struck by a visually impaired motorist while walking the Golinsky family’s dog, Levi, with wife Myrna.
-Dan sustained a major traumatic brain injury (TBI) upon being hit, and fell into a coma as a result.
-Dan fought a valiant fight for eleven months in a coma/ minimally conscious state before passing away on November 12, 2016.
-His life was cut drastically short, leaving behind a loving wife, two doting children, Evan and Marlee and countless close family and friends all shocked by this tragic event.
+On December 4th, 2015, Dan and Myrna Golinsky were struck by a visually impaired motorist while on their nightly neighborhood walk.
+Dan took the brunt of the impact, sustaining a major traumatic brain injury (TBI) that led him to fall into a coma.
+For eleven months, Dan lived in a coma/ minimally conscious state before passing away on November 12, 2016.
+Dan left behind his wife (Myrna), two children (Evan and Marlee), and close family and friends all rocked by this tragedy.

 Thus, the Golinsky Comedy Club was born.